JuanRuizIng/GlobalTerrorismAnalysis_ETL/README.md

 export AIRFLOW_HOME="$(pwd)/airflow"
 ```

-You run Apache Airflow with the following command:
+You can run Apache Airflow with the following command:

 ```bash
 airflow standalone